urban-fl4m3/Speech-Recognition/README.md

 # Speech Recognition
-Speec recognition using TensorFlow.NET, UnityEngine and C#.
+Speec recognition using Python (TensorFlow) and position recognition with virtual sensor on walls (will be presented in Unity3D)